ORNL-QCI/ExaTENSOR/GFC/README.md

    All insertion, deletion, and search operations are done via iterators, that is, the iterator methods provide the only possible way of accessing, updating, and performing other actions on the associated container.
+ # The container element deletion operation may require a user-defined
+   non-member destructor which will release all resources occupied by the object stored in that element, unless the object has FINAL methods defined (the interface for a user-defined non-member generic destructor is provided in gfc_base.F90).
+ FEATURES UNDER DEVELOPMENT:
+ # Currently, containers as a whole do not support cloning (copy construction
+   and copy assignment), but they will provide appropriate methods in future.
+ # Currently SCAN is the only global operation defined on any container and
+   provided by the corresponding iterator class.
+Equipped with a proper user-defined function object, it can deliver broad functionality (transforms, reductions, etc.).
+   In future, however, other predefined global methods are expected to be added.
  # All relevant iterator methods are thread-safe, thus enabling
    a parallel execution of container scans (via OpenMP threads).
    However, it is the user responsibility to avoid race conditions